zama-ai/concrete-ml/README.md

 #  Comparison: 100% similar
 ```

-We explain this in more detail in the documentation, and show how we have tried to mimic scikit-learn and torch APIs, to ease the adoption of **Concrete-ML**.
+We explain this in more detail in the documentation, and show how we have tried to mimic scikit-learn and torch APIs, to ease the adoption of Concrete-ML.
 We refer the reader to [linear models](docs/built-in-models/linear.md), [tree-based models](docs/built-in-models/tree.md) and [neural networks](docs/built-in-models/neural-networks.md) documentations, which show how similar the APIs are to their non-FHE counterparts.

 ## Online demos and tutorials.